AnranXu/VPrivCal/README.md

 - Ask only for the participant's Prolific ID; do not ask for a real name or email address.
 - The interface does not infer protected traits from faces or people.
 - No analytics, trackers, or remote fonts are included.
 Participant session requests are sent only to the researcher-configured API Gateway endpoint.
-- The generated profile is a preference summary, not a diagnosis or guaranteed privacy control.
+- Simulated or legacy generated profiles are preference summaries, not diagnoses, real-user findings, or guaranteed privacy controls.
 - Store exported files only in the study's approved secure location.

 ## Repository structure